gyrogami logo

 Categories: Humor and sarcasm; Experiences and daily life; Human nature

 Keeping track of myriad social media platforms is overwhelming.
-On average we spend many hours each day tending to them whether flicking through tweets and pictures or posting our own filth.
+On average we spend many hours each day tending to them whether flicking through tweets, pictures and doomscrolling or posting our own filth.

 Crafters, jewelers, knitters, woodworkers, and the like have a place to show their wares to an unlimited audience.
-Mom-and-pops theoretically have access to the same people as the big stores.
-Gone are the days of the hidden neighborhood expert as they can unleash their knowledge globally with a mouse click.
+Mom-and-pops theoretically have access to the same people as the big stores now.
+Gone are the days of the covert neighborhood expert as they can unleash their knowledge globally with a mouse click.

 For businesses, having many followers conveys a sense of purpose, professionalism, and popularity.
 Peer pressure and herd mentality convince cyber-passersby to click their mouse and see what's happening.
-People feel comfortable when they see a crowd or gathering, to know they'll be accepted for their (eclectic) tastes.
+People feel comfortable joining a crowd or gathering.

 There are downsides.
 Likes and followers take precedence over content and quality.
 Fake news, trolls, and influencers oh my!
 It is backwards to what's important but it is the new paradigm.
 People no longer think for themselves - it's less stressful to be told what to think and how to act.